udacity/devops-intro-project/README.md

 ### Troubleshooting

 If you encounter errors with Ubuntu version numbers not being available or checksum errors on Ubuntu,it means that this repository has not yet been updated for the latest Ubuntu version.
 Feel free to mention this in the [forum](https://discussions.udacity.com/c/nd012-p1-intro-to-devops/nd012-the-devops-environment).
-Meanwhile, you can fix this error for yourself by editing the contents of the `application-server.json` and `control-server.json` template files inside the `packer-templates` folder
+Meanwhile, you can fix this error for yourself by editing the contents of the `application-server.json` and `control-server.json` template files inside the `packer-templates` folder.

 * Find the newest version number and checksum from the [Ubuntu website for this release](http://releases.ubuntu.com/trusty/)
 * Edit `PACKER_BOX_NAME` and `iso_checksum` in the template files to match that version number and checksum.